Online Bachelor of Science in Nursing, RN to BSN degree completion

-Online Bachelor of Science in Nursing, RN to BSN degree completion**

 Download a free UW Flex info kit

 Fill out the short form below to receive a Flexible Option Information Kit, including an 8-page introduction to this innovative education option and details about the flexible Nursing (RN to BSN) program (PDF).

 WHO SHOULD APPLY?

 The UW Flexible Option is especially designed for self-motivated nontraditional students who want their previous schooling, work skills, and prior knowledge to apply toward degrees or certificates.
 The competency-based and self-paced format of the UW Flexible Option fits the schedules of students who must balance work and family responsibilities with educational goals.
 Because most Flexible Option competencies and assessments are delivered online, students have the opportunity to learn when and where they choose.

-This self-paced program is ideally suited for students who:
+This self-paced online nursing degree is ideal for students who:

 - Have a cumulative GPA of 2.5 or higher and graduated from an associate-degree program in nursing or diploma program in nursing